Multimodal learning with graphs: Supplementary Note 1: Overview of Graph Neural Networks

 \subsection{Graph Neural Architectures}

-Graph neural networks have been a subject of increasing literature during the last years and there is a wide variety of formulations, that are based on spectral forms, recurrent procedures, or diffusion schemes.
-At the heart of GNNs, we find the concept of \textit{neural message-passing}~\citep{pmlr-v70-gilmer17a}.
+GNNs can be specified based on spectral forms, recurrent neural schemes, and neural message-passing strategies.
+At the heart of GNNs is the concept of \textit{neural message-passing}~\cite{pmlr-v70-gilmer17a}.
 That is the process of propagating information between a node and its neighborhood in a differentiable manner.
 Assigning a parameterization over the node attributes and using the information propagation model, we learn node representations using gradient-based optimization.
-The learned node representations can be, then, transformed into an appropriate form, depending on the user-end task.
+Depending on the user-end task, the learned node representations can then be transformed into an appropriate form.

 Despite the wide variety of models, a GNN layer is characterized by the following three computational steps: 1) First, \textit{neighborhood aggregation} is a differentiable function responsible for generating a representation for a node's neighborhood: